 Our Park System

-Council Bluffs Parks and Recreation Department manages a park system of approximately 715-acres in size and includes 29 parks, a nature preserve, eight landmarks and monuments, a sports recreation complex, two aquatic centers, and 41 miles of trails throughout the city.
+The trees and Council Bluffs Parks and Recreation Department manages a park system of approximately 715-acres in size and includes 29 parks, a nature preserve, eight landmarks and monuments, a sports recreation complex, two aquatic centers, and 41 miles of trails throughout the city.

 Our focus over the next several years is to upgrade our parks, trails, and assets through a place making and city beautification approach.
 Towards this end, we will develop initiatives and projects which focus on creating visual interest along our trails, replace landscapes and site furnishings, and upgrade sports fields.
 An important aspect of this approach is to review our operating practice with the intent to maintain our parks and facilities as cost effectively and efficiently as possible.
 We will capitalize on community's assets, creativity, and engagement with the objective of creating public spaces that celebrate our city, promote health and wellness, and provide our patrons with wonderful recreational opportunities.